Constellation-Labs/awesome-constellation/README.md

 ## The DAG Token

-DAG is currently an ERC20 token on the [Ethereum](https://www.ethereum.org/) blockchain and, as such, supported by various Ethereum wallets.
+DAG is currently an ERC-20 token on the [Ethereum](https://www.ethereum.org/) blockchain and, as such, supported by various Ethereum wallets.
 You'll find support on the #support channel on the [discord](https://discordapp.com/) server.
-Lots of information about the token has been posted on the [official blog](https://constellationlabs.io/blog/) on the official homepage.
+Total supply is 4b of which about 1b is circulating some over 2b will be rewarded to validators as well as contributions and project.
+Lots of information about the token has been posted on the
+[official blog](https://constellationlabs.io/blog/)
+on the official homepage.

 ### Wallets